 In some instances, it may be permissible for a student to receive VA Educational Benefits that when combined with other financial aid exceeds the total cost of attendance for the academic year.
 However, Boston University encourages students to limit their educational borrowing to no more than absolutely necessary.
 Educational loans must be repaid.

 College Scorecards in the U.S. Department of Education’s College Affordability and Transparency Center make it easier for you to search for a college that is a good fit for you.
 You can use the College Scorecard to find out more about a college’s affordability and value so you can make more informed decisions about which college to attend.

 The National Center for Education Statistics (NCES) is the primary federal entity for collecting and analyzing data related to education in the U.S. and other nations.
 NCES is located within the U.S. Department of Education and the Institute of Education Sciences.
 NCES fulfills a Congressional mandate to collect, collate, analyze, and report complete statistics on the condition of American education; conduct and publish reports; and review and report on education activities internationally.

 Get help to make informed financial decisions about how to pay for college.
 Start by comparing financial aid offers or understanding student loan repayment options.

 Boston University Veterans Association:

-For any veterans who would be interested in becoming a part of the student organized Veterans Association at Boston University please contact them at email@example.com.
+For any veterans who would be interested in becoming a part of the student-organized Veterans Association at Boston University, please contact that organization at email@example.com.